 Educator-Led Lessons for K–12 school groups are taught by professional museum educators in our galleries throughout the school year.
 Learn more about available themes for Educator-Led Lessons for grades K–12.

 We start with the art.
 The Brooklyn Museum is known for its many collections of various types of art.
 Our lessons feature artwork connected by themes that span time, geography, and cultures.

 We help students build skills and connect with standards.
 Lessons support Common Core Learning Standards; New York City Blueprint for Teaching and Learning in the Arts (Visual Art); and New York State Learning Standards for the Arts, English Language Arts, Social Studies, and Science.
-Ask the museum educator assigned to your lesson for more information.

 The way we teach:

 We believe less is more.
 Lessons focus on two to three objects to develop observation skills and critical thinking.

 We recognize that people learn differently.
 We engage students through a range of learning strategies, including open-ended and guided questions, conversation, storytelling, drawing, writing, sensory learning, and movement.